RV DSI Furnace

 Depending on the board design, it will try for ignition up to three times.
 Beyond that point, it goes into

 lockout mode, will not retry for ignition until reset and the blower will continue to run.
+Newer circuit board designs will try for ignition three times and then shut everything down to prevent the battery from running down.

 This unit is removed as an assembly consisting of the burner head, the gas valve and the electrode